Munjarin Mahbub Abony: Career

 Abony began her modeling career with a national advertisement for Grameenphone, Bangladesh’s leading telecom provider.
 Her success in this campaign led to further work with major brands such as Aarong, Ecstasy, Cats Eye, and Amishee, rapidly establishing her as a prominent figure in the fashion and advertising industries.

 In 2016, she represented Bangladesh as a peace ambassador at the World Miss University competition held in China.

 In September 2019, she won the inaugural Mrs. Bangladesh pageant, a competition that attracted over 2,000 participants.
-She went on to represent Bangladesh at the Mrs. World 2019 competition in Las Vegas, where she earned a place among the Top 12 finalists.
+She went on to represent Bangladesh at the Mrs. World 2019 competition in Las Vegas.
 For her notable contributions to social causes, she was honored with the Ambassador Award in recognition of her humanitarian work—a rare distinction among contestants from across the globe.

-In 2024, Abony was crowned Mrs. Universe Bangladesh, reaffirming her status as a leading figure in the realm of international beauty pageants.

 Social activities

 Abony’s passion for social activism goes beyond public speaking.
 She is a Director of Astha Foundation, a non-profit organization that provides food, education, healthcare, and housing for underprivileged children and the elderly.

 She has personally participated in humanitarian efforts, such as distributing emergency flood relief in Rangpur.
 She also launched her own dance school, Abony’s, which includes a special project offering free training to children with disabilities.
 Drawing from her experience teaching children with Down syndrome, the school focuses on helping students build communication and creative skills through dance.

 She has worked on a national awareness campaign in collaboration with Save the Children, titled "Stop Unnecessary C-Section", advocating for better maternal healthcare practices in Bangladesh.